konnerhorton/resume-website/content/resume/index.md

 ## Experience

-**Scarborough Subway Extension :** December 2023 - November 2023
+### Scarborough Subway Extension

 _Project Engineer with Aldea Services, Inc. (offsite), Toronto, Ontario, CA_

+December 2023 - November 2023

-- Migrated and reformated geotechnical testing data from pdf and unstructured excel sheets into a geotechnical database (Openground)
+- Migrated and reformated geotechnical testing data from pdf and unstructured excel sheets into a geotechnical database (Opengroudn)
 - Managed QC for over 35,000 geotechnical data records
 - Performed statistical analysis to determine geotechnical parameters
 - Performed design calculations for support of excavation and dewatering design

-**VTA CP2 :** November 2023 - November 2023
+### VTA CP2

 _Project Engineer with Aldea Services, Inc. (offsite), San Jose, California, USA_

+November 2023 - November 2023

 - Constructed a schedule as an independent check

-**Potomac River Tunnel :** July 2022 - February 2023
+### Potomac River Tunnel

 _Project Engineer with Aldea Services, Inc. (offsite), Washington, District of Columbia, USA_

+July 2022 - February 2023

 - Built the permit schedule for over xx required permits
 - Managed sub-designers in design of support of excavation, SEM excavations, and maintenance of traffic

-**Eagle Mountain Pipeline :** April 2022 - July 2022
+### Eagle Mountain Pipeline

 _Project Engineer with Aldea Services, Inc. (offsite), Squamish, British Columbia, CA_

+April 2022 - July 2022

 - Performed slope stability analyses for cut slopes at the tunnel portal
 - Design initial ground support for the starter tunnel (in jointed rock)
 - Developed premiliary grouting layouts (from the TBM) to solidfy the rock / soil interface at the intersection of two tunnels

-**Various :** December 2020 - September 2020
+### Various

 _Project Manager with Jensen's Pressure Grouting (onsite), Atlanta, Georgia, USA_

+December 2020 - September 2020

 Managed grouting and infrastructure repair crews for various small projects.
 Project value ranged from $10,000 to $370,000 with durations typically between 2 days and 6 weeks.
 Projects included various applications of cement & polyurethane grouting, slope stability, and structure concrete repair.